The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 The major in Spanish offers a program of study in the language, literature, and culture of Spain, Latin America, and U.S. Latino communities.
 The program is designed to develop linguistic competence and critical skills, as well as a profound appreciation of the culture and civilization of the Hispanic world.

-The language courses provide solid preparation and practice in spoken and written Spanish, including a thorough review of grammar and vocabulary, supplemented with cultural readings and activities.
-SPAN 200 and SPAN 202 prepare students for advanced work in literature and cultural studies while improving competence in the language.
+The language courses provide solid preparation and practice in spoken and written Spanish, including a thorough review of grammar and vocabulary contextualized by cultural readings and activities.
+SPAN 110 and SPAN 120 prepare students for advanced work in literature and cultural studies while improving competence in the language.
 The introductory literature courses treat a selection of the outstanding works of Spanish and Spanish-American, and U.S. Latino literature in various periods and genres.
-Three-hundred-level courses deal intensively with individual authors, topics, or periods of special significance.
+Three hundred-level courses deal intensively with individual authors, topics, or periods of special significance.

-Students in all courses are encouraged to make use of the Language Learning Center and to supplement their coursework with study in Spain or Spanish America either in the summer or during their junior year.
+Students in all courses are encouraged to supplement their coursework with study in Spain or Spanish America either in the summer or during their junior year.
 All students who have taken Spanish at other institutions and plan to enroll in Spanish courses at Bryn Mawr must take a placement examination.
-The exam is offered online by the department.
-Details are available from the Dean's Office.
+The exam is offered online by the department and is available on our website here.

-The Department of Spanish also cooperates with the Departments of French and Italian in the Romance Languages major.
-It also collaborates with the Latin American, Latino, and Iberian Peoples and Cultures Concentration (LALIPC).
+The Department of Spanish works in cooperation with the Departments of French and Italian in the Romance Languages major.
+It also collaborates with the Latin American, Iberian, and Latina/o Studies (LAILS).